 Courses with earned grades of "D" or "F" may be repeated.
-Courses with earned grade of "C" or better may be repeated only by special permission from the Vice President for Academic and Student Services and Institutional Assessment.
+Courses with an earned grade of "C" or better may be repeated only by special permission from the Vice President for Academic and Student Services.
 When a course has been repeated, the higher grade will be counted.
 Physical education credit classes may not be taken for a grade of "audit."
 Credit students may not receive more than five physical education credits.
-Exceptions for physical education majors may be granted by the Vice President for Academic and Student Services and Institutional Assessment.
+Exceptions for physical education majors may be granted by the Vice President of Academics and Student Services.
 Non-credit recreation classes offered through Continuing Education may be repeated at will.
 Courses taken as audit may be repeated for credit only.
 No course may be audited more than once.
-Students receiving Veterans benefits can only receive benefits for repeated courses if the prior grade is an "F".
+Students receiving Veterans educational benefits can only receive benefits for repeated courses if the prior grade is an "F."